mvolkmann/blog/src/swift/why-swift.md

 ]
 languageCreators["Swift"] = "Chris Lattner"

-// Getting the value for a key in a Dictionary returns an "optional".
+// Getting the value for a key in a Dictionary returns an "optional"
-// These are described in the next section.
+// because it is possible that the key does not exist.
-// The nil-coalescing operator (??) is used here to handle the
+// Optionals are described in the next section.
-// possibility that the key "Swift" may not exist in the Dictionary. print("Swift was created by \(languageCreators["Swift"] ?? "unknown").")
+// The nil-coalescing operator (??) is used here to handle a missing key. print("Swift was created by \(languageCreators["Swift"] ?? "unknown").")

-for (language, creator) in languageCreators {
+// A for loop can iterate over tuples of key/value pairs in a Dictionary. for (language, creator) in languageCreators {
     print("\(language) was created by \(creator).")
 }